Project Terms & Conditions

 After the estimate and terms are agreed upon, you'll be responsible for paying 50% of the fee before the start of the project to secure your calendar spot.
 This payment is non-refundable.

-Final files and site ownership will then be transferred to you and your website launched (Yay!).
+Once final payment is made, final files and site ownership will then be transferred to you and your website launched (Yay!).
 You are responsible for your domain fee and Squarespace hosting fee.
 All payments must be clear before work can begin or resume.

 the horrible small print